 The conformance suite runs in CI for every SDK release.
 If a new version of any SDK produces different verdicts from the reference implementation, the release is blocked.

 This means you can mix SDKs freely in your architecture.
-A Python service can evaluate locally, a TypeScript frontend can preview action spaces in the browser, and a Go service can execute flows via the remote API --- all against the same contract, producing the same verdicts for the same inputs.
+A Python service can evaluate locally, a TypeScript frontend can preview action spaces in the browser, and a Go service can evaluate in a microservice --- all against the same contract, producing the same verdicts for the same inputs.

 Type Generation